abc1199281/MIPS_sim/README.md

 ## Motivation

-While learning [Computer Organizatino [1]](https://www.google.com/books/edition/_/2-izngEACAAJ?sa=X&ved=2ahUKEwiep9asqaL9AhXEiFwKHcKiDeoQre8FegQILRAa), it seemed like I know every block's behaviour but I was still confused sometimes about how they all connected with each other and actually works perfectly.
+While learning [Computer Organization [1]](https://www.google.com/books/edition/_/2-izngEACAAJ?sa=X&ved=2ahUKEwiep9asqaL9AhXEiFwKHcKiDeoQre8FegQILRAa), it seemed like I know every block's behaviour but I was still confused sometimes about how they all connected with each other and actually works perfectly.

 At this moment, practice is essential to solidify and verify the understanding of theory.
-I developed a simple CPU simulator and corresponding assembler in this repository to verify my implementation.
-After this, I can finally confirm my understanding of CPU.
+I developed a simple CPU simulator and corresponding assembler in this repository to verify my understanding.
+With this testing platform, I can finally confirm my understanding regarding Computer Organization.

 ## Features
 - C++11 implementation based on the bible [[1]](https://www.google.com/books/edition/_/2-izngEACAAJ?sa=X&ved=2ahUKEwiep9asqaL9AhXEiFwKHcKiDeoQre8FegQILRAa).
     - Simplified function for easier understanding.
-- Self-explanatory code (I hope).
+- Simplified code written in educational purposes.
     - Single responsibility principle.
 Each block has its class, and each function has only one responsibility.
-    - Unit test framework to show the usage of each essential block, because I'm a fan of TDD procedure.
+    - Unit test framework to show the usage of each essential block, because I'm a fan of test driven development (TDD).
 - Classic sample
     - A loop counting the lump sum of adding from 1 to 10 is provided.
 This example utilizes all the instructions taught in Chapter 4.4.
 - Debug Interface